Shiharaw/Shortest_Route_Optimizer/README.md

 Expected Result -
 1. The checkbox should be checked Indicating random mode is enabled.
 2. Refresh icon displayed
-3. Calculate Random button displaye
+3. Calculate the Random button displayed

 **********************************************